 |Withdrawal||Return to Title IV (R2T4) Withdrawal Policy|

 A student loan is like any other loan.
-You need to manage it properly to avoid penalties.
-Visit studentloans.gov to manage your loan - while you're here at CGU and after you leave.
-(Login and password are required for access.)
+It needs to be managed properly to avoid penalties.
+Visit studentloans.gov to manage your loan* - while you're here at CGU and after you leave.

 Visit studentloans.gov to: